 What is outbound sales?

 Outbound sales is when a sales rep takes the initiative to engage with and educate a potential customer.
-Rather than waiting for the lead to knock on the door, the sales rep reaches out proactively; whether it’s through cold calling, cold or warm emailing, webinars, or online events.
+Rather than waiting for the lead to knock on the door, the sales rep reaches out proactively; whether it’s through cold or warm calling and emailing, webinars, or online events.
 The goal of outbound sales is to get your offer directly in front of your ideal customer as soon as possible.

 The difference between outbound sales and inbound